dsyme/dsyme-presentations/design-notes/on-currying.md

 # On Currying - 10/02/2020

 Over the weekend I was asked about the history/choices of the inclusion of currying and partial application in the F# design.
-Am happy to discuss.
+Am happy to discuss, here's a quick note.

 First, from the historical perspective most of this comes in via F# <-- OCaml <-- Standard ML  <-- Edinburgh ML.
 For raw core FP code (let, let let) the technical details are mostly the same as OCaml.